 The difficulty is there, no doubt, and yet if we are unable to get enjoyment from a direct translation, we shall never know what Greek writing is like...but to love the truth stated with simplicity as well as the truth set off by every adornment the imagination can devise, to care for the Greek way of writing as well as the English way, is to be immensely the richer...(p.49)

-So, unless the lesson that is taught is defective, or the analogy that is used is very ambiguous, Carrier's comments have no weight.
+So, unless the lesson that is taught is defective, or the analogy that is used is very ambiguous, we can't really claim someone is "less" clear.

 Socrates and Phaedrus once were discussing a certain piece of writing for which the younger man had a great admiration.
 He insisted that Socrates should feel the same.
 "Well," said the latter, "as to the sentiments, I submit to your judgment but as to the style, I doubt whether the author himself would be able to defend it.
 I speak under correction, but I thought he repeated himself two or three times, either from want of words or want of pains.
 And he seemed to me ambitious to show that he could say the same thing over in two or three ways-" We are lovers of beauty with economy, said Pericles.
 Words were to be used sparingly like everything else.
 (Ibid., pp.56-57)